Shirakawa, Gifu (village): Climate

 Shirakawa Village has a humid continental climate (Koppen Dfa).
-It features four distinct seasons with winter being its most recognised.
+It features four distinct seasons with winter being its most recognized.
 Shirakawa is noted as one of the snowiest places in Japan.
 Yearly average snowfall amounts average out in excess of 10 m with snowbanks developing well over 2 meters tall.
 As a consequence of the frequent heavy snow, characteristically thick thatched roofed gasshō-zukuri (合掌造り) houses were created.
 With the Hakusan National Park mountain ranges as a background, these sites are major tourist attractions.